 Marsha Lovett, PhD

-Throughout her career, Dr. Lovett has been deeply involved in both local and national efforts to understand and improve student learning.
-Her book How Learning Works: 7 Research-Based Principles for Smart Teaching (co-authored with past Eberly colleagues) distills the research on how students learn into a set of fundamental principles that instructors can use to guide their teaching.
-Dr. Lovett has also developed several innovative, educational technologies to promote student learning and metacognition, including StatTutor and the Learning Dashboard.
+Throughout her career, Marsha has been deeply involved in both local and national efforts to understand and improve student learning.
+In her research, she has studied learning, memory, and problem solving, publishing more than fifty articles on learning and instruction.
+She has also developed several innovative, educational technologies to promote student learning and metacognition, including StatTutor and the Learning Dashboard.
+Her book How Learning Works: 8 Research-Based Principles for Smart Teaching distills the research on how students learn into a set of fundamental principles that instructors can use to guide their teaching.